Mbed-TLS/mbedtls/docs/architecture/testing/psa-storage-format-testing.md

 Objective: ensure that the coverage is sufficient to have assurance that all keys are stored correctly.
 This requires a sufficient selection of key types, sizes, policies, etc.

-In particular, the tests must validate that each `PSA_xxx` constant that is stored in a key is covered by at least once test case:
+In particular, the tests must validate that each `PSA_xxx` constant that is stored in a key is covered by at least one test case:

 * Usage flags: `PSA_KEY_USAGE_xxx`.
 * Algorithms in policies: `PSA_ALG_xxx`.